YuriPereira1/gestao-bancaria-API/README.md

-## 🏦 Gestão Bancária API
+## 🏦 Banking Management API

-API em FastAPI + SQLAlchemy + PostgreSQL, pronta para rodar via Docker.
+A FastAPI + SQLAlchemy + PostgreSQL API, ready to run using Docker.

+---

-## 📋 Pré-requisitos
+## 📋 Prerequisites

-Docker e Docker Compose (já vem com Docker recente)
+- Docker and Docker Compose (included in recent Docker versions)

-Nenhuma instalação de Python ou PostgreSQL é necessária localmente.
+No local installation of Python or PostgreSQL is required.

 ## ⚙️ Setup

-Clone o repositório:
+Clone the repository:

 `git clone git@github.com:YuriPereira1/gestao-bancaria-API.git`